REMOTE HUTS

 Maintenance Status

-Hut access had also suffered with zero official maintenance over the preceding decades. and by the early 2000's the routes into the Kakapo valley had overgrown, been buried in cyclone damage, or simply vanished.
-Visits to the Hut were mostly fly ins, with foot visits few and far between.
+Hut access had also suffered with zero official maintenance over the preceding decades.
+By the early 2000s the routes into the valley had overgrown, been buried in cyclone damage, or simply vanished.
+Visits to Kakapo Hut were mostly fly ins, with foot visits few and far between.
 In 2020 Louisa Hines and Hayden Miller did some work on the section from the Little Wanganui valley to Lawrence Saddle.
-Andrew Barker of Permolat followed up and between 2021 and September 2023 made three trips in to finish things off.
-The first on his own, the second with a CTC group, and the last with a little bit of input from me.
-The route crosses some challenging terrain and will be reliant on volunteer labour for to stay open.
+Andrew Barker of Permolat followed up and between 2021 and 2024 made several trips alone or with others to finish this off.
+Following this he reinstated the route from the Kakapo over Kakapo Saddle to the Taipo valley.
+All of these tracks cross challenging terrain and are reliant on volunteer labour to stay open.

 Location

 Karamea Catchment.
 Grid Ref: E1541722/ N5424106 (BQ23 417 241).
 Topo Map BQ23.
 Altitude 360m.
-Kakapo Hut is located midway up the TL of the Kakapo River, a major tributary of the Karamea River.
-The Hut was averaging around one visit per year during the 1990's and early 2000's due its remoteness and lack of extant tracks.
-There was brief surge in 2009 when six parties visited.
-From 2013 to 2022 visits were limited to DOC predator control, and the odd tramping group.
-Another surge of interest has followed Andrew's work which was profiled on this site and on Facebook.
-2022 saw 15 non-DOC visits.
-By June 23 there had been 10 non-DOC and five DOC visits.
-DOC seems to have unlimited funds to fly in their biodiversity workers every few weeks but very little to spend on track and hut maintenance.
-It's ironic that Permolat and BCT are being thanked by these people for the good condition of the Hut and access routes.
-I'd recommend they carry some loppers and pruning saws when they check their tracking tunnels and do their bit to keep things the way we all like it.
-The plus side of this funding imbalance is that there is variety of birdlife reported around the hut, including robin, weka, kaka, whio, and kiwi.
+Kakapo Hut is located in Kahurangi National Park midway up the TL of the Kakapo River, a major tributary of the Karamea River.
+The Kakapo is a medium sized river and the terrain it passes through is rugged and beautiful.
+The forest on the valley floor is predominantly beech, rough underfoot with moss covered boulders and old overgrowing earthquake slips.
+Karamea Hut was averaging around one visit per year during the 1990s and early 2000s due to its remoteness and lack of extant tracks.
+There was brief surge in 2009 when six parties passed through.
+From 2013 to 22 visits were limited to DOC predator control workers and the odd tramping group.
+Another surge of interest followed Andrew's work and its online profiling.
+2022 saw 15 non-DOC visits and between June '23 and July '24 there were 10 visits.
+I say non-DOC visits because while the Department has very little to spend on track and hut maintenance it seems to have enough dosh to fly biodiversity workers in every couple of weeks.
+The plus side of this is a very healthy bird population around the Hut comprising; robins, weka, kaka, whio, and kiwi.

 Access